demisto/content/Packs/OpsGenie/Integrations/OpsGenieV3/README.md

 ### opsgenie-add-alert-details

 ***
-Adds details to an OpsGenie Alert
+Adds details to an OpsGenie Alert.

 #### Base Command